isblab/IMP_Toolbox/af_pipeline/README.md

     save_structure=True, # if set to True, you will get each rigid body as a separate PDB )
 ```
+- Output will be a `.txt` file with residue ranges for each rigid body/ pseudo-domain.
 - If you have multiple structures to analyse, you can specify the paths and af_offset in a single `.yaml` file.
 See the following example in the examples directory.

   - `af_rigid_bodies.py`